Skip to main content Skip to footer

 There are lots of ways to start your career as an AHP.

 Getting the knowledge and skills to become an AHP requires training and studying at a degree level.
 The pre-registration degree programme you choose must be approved by the Health and Care Professions Council (HCPC).
+When you graduate, you must register with the HCPC to work in the NHS.

 Where do AHPs work?

-AHPs also work in:
+AHPs also work in the following areas:

 • evidence, research, and development to inform practice and improve services